jgjin/not-quite-an-expert/content/posts/tasting_notes_ambiguity.md

 It reminds me of this excerpt from [_Death & Co: Modern Classic Cocktails_](https://archive.org/details/deathcomoderncla0000kapl/page/17/mode/1up?q=campfire), to which I'll respond to highlight the non-translation of high-minded tasting notes:
 > Find useful, meaningful words to describe each spirit. ...
 Tasting spirits is about a connection to a personal experience, a way of articulating a memory or an association with what you smell or taste.
 A peaty Scotch might remind you of a campfire near the ocean, for example ...

-My last camping trip we brought minimal supplies to live "closer to nature" or whatever.
-When it rained, we covered the campfire with a tarp and took turns in the "cancer shack" suffocating on smoke to keep the fire alive long enough to cook quite possibly my saddest meal, [I Can't Believe It's Not Rations!®](https://www.icantbelieveitsnotbutter.com)
+My last camping trip we brought minimal supplies to "live closer to nature" or whatever.
+When it rained, we dug through the mud with our bare hands to cover the campfire with a tarp, then took turns in the "cancer shack" suffocating on smoke to keep the fire alive long enough to cook quite possibly my saddest meal, [I Can't Believe It's Not Rations!®](https://www.icantbelieveitsnotbutter.com)

 So if your Scotch reminds you of a campfire near the ocean, _get bent_, I'll have a glass of extra ordinary Two Buck Chuck instead.